Netgate is offering COVID-19 aid for pfSense software users, learn more.

-Should I use pfSense as my access point¶
+Should I use a pfSense appliance as my access point¶

 Incompatible wireless clients¶